matthewnaples/Data_Science_Portfolio/README.md

 ## Predicting strength changes in the powerlifting population over time using ARIMA models
 #### Read the report [here](https://matthewnaples.github.io/powerlifting_TSA/)
 #### View code at the original repo [here](https://github.com/matthewnaples/powerlifting_TSA/)
-* Using arima forecasting, I predict change in the powerlifting population over time with a Mean Absolute Error of ~ 5 IPF-points, which can be interpreted as around 80 pounds (for a 185 pound male).
+* Using arima forecasting, I predict change in the powerlifting population over time with a Mean Absolute Error of ~ 5 IPF-points, which can be interpreted as approximately 80 pounds difference in total weight lifted across all three lifts (for a 185 pound male).
 * The following is visual comparison between a few tentative ARIMA models and the ground truth of unseen data:
 ![](images/modelComparison.png)
 * After selecting two of the best models, I forecasted one year into the future (waiting on the results from the data source to be updated to validate this):